Escalation in tariff wars could see Irish consumers going under

 Irish adventure sports firm forced to cancel US order

 Progressive Distribution imports adventure sports equipment from the US.
-Shane Cronin, the company’s managing director, said the Dublin-based group says that, among the items it brings in for sale here, are about 300 canoes and kayaks from the US every year.
+Shane Cronin, the company’s managing director, said that, among the items it brings in for sale here, are about 300 canoes and kayaks from the US every year.

-Cronin has cancelled two container loads of canoes and kayaks in recent days because of the EU tariffs imposed at the end of last week on US goods.
+Cronin has cancelled two container loads of canoes and kayaks in recent days because of the EU tariffs imposed at the end of last week.
 They would have caused price increases too significant to pass on to the consumer, and one which the company couldn’t soak up.

 At €800 each, the boats are not casual purchases.
 And the near tenfold increase in duty under the tariffs would have meant a price increase of almost €180, bringing them within touching distance of €1,000.